Extractive metallurgy

-Extractive metallurgy is a branch of metallurgical engineering wherein process and methods of extraction of metals from their natural mineral deposits are studied.
+Extractive metallurgy is a branch of metallurgical engineering studying the process and methods of extraction of metals from their natural mineral deposits.
 The field is a materials science, covering all aspects of the types of ore, washing, concentration, separation, chemical processes and extraction of pure metal and their alloying to suit various applications, sometimes for direct use as a finished product, but more often in a form that requires further working to achieve the given properties to suit the applications.

 The field of ferrous and non-ferrous extractive metallurgy have specialties that are generically grouped into the categories of mineral processing, hydrometallurgy, pyrometallurgy, and electrometallurgy based on the process adopted to extract the metal.
 Several processes are used for extraction of the same metal depending on occurrence and chemical requirements.
+Extractive metallurgy in the context of the field of space resource extraction is referred to as astrometallurgy.

 Mineral processing

 Mineral processing begins with beneficiation, consisting of initially breaking down the ore to required sizes depending on the concentration process to be followed, by crushing, grinding, sieving etc. Thereafter, the ore is physically separated from any unwanted impurity, depending on the form of occurrence and or further process involved.
 Separation processes take advantage of physical properties of the materials.
 These physical properties can include density, particle size and shape, electrical and magnetic properties, and surface properties.
 Major physical and chemical methods include gravitational or magnetic separation, froth flotation etc., whereby the impurities and unwanted materials are removed from the ore and the base ore of the metal is concentrated, meaning the percentage of metal in the ore is increased.
 This concentrate is then either processed to remove moisture or else used as is for extraction of the metal or made into shapes and forms that can undergo further processing, with ease of handling.

 Ore bodies often contain more than one valuable metal.
 Tailings of a previous process may be used as a feed in another process to extract a secondary product from the original ore.
 Additionally, a concentrate may contain more than one valuable metal.
 That concentrate would then be processed to separate the valuable metals into individual constituents.